 - Add ground beef and sauté until cooked through and browned (approx 5 min), making sure to break up the ground beef into crumbles with your wooden spoon. (no need to drain off grease unless its more than 2 tablespoons) Add the garlic and thyme to the pot and cook just another minute until fragrant.

 - Sprinkle over and whisk in flour for about 1 minute to cook off the raw flour taste

 - Stir in wine, scraping the bottom of the pan and all the brown bits.

-- Stir in beef stock, mustard, paprika, and egg noodles; season with salt and pepper, to taste.
+- Stir in beef stock, mustard, paprika, chili flakes and Worcestershire sauce then stir in the egg noodles; season with salt and pepper, to taste.
 Bring to a boil; cover, reduce heat to a low simmer and cook stirring occasionally until pasta is cooked through, about 9-10 minutes.
 If you find that the pasta needs a little extra liquid just add a little extra broth as needed.

 - Stir in the sour cream until heated through and deliciously creamy and serve immediately garnished with fresh chopped parsley.